 6.42.1 Applicability to language

 The vulnerabilities documented in ISO/IEC 24772-1:2024 6.42 apply to Java.
 Since Java supports inheritance, it is important that developers abide by the Liskov substitution principle.
-In particular, no restrictions on parameters to an overridden method can be permitted, if that restriction does not exist in the base class.
+In particular, no restriction on parameters to an overridden method can be permitted unless it weakens a restriction on the parameter in the base class.
+Similarly, no restriction on the result of an overridden method can be permitted unless in strengthens the restriction of the result in the base class.

 Precondition and postcondition checks are not supported in Java, but assertions can be used to implement them at runtime.